jgrassler/talks/monasca-onboarding/src/main.md

 ## Tutorial

-To give you a feel for how Monasca works from a user's perspective we have prepared an interactive Jupyter notebook.
-If you have never used Monasca before, you might want to give it a try.
+To give people a feel for how Monasca works from a user's perspective we have prepared an interactive Jupyter notebook.
+While this is not aimed at developers, you might still want to give it a try if you haven't played with an active Monasca installation, yet.
 Otherwise you can dive right in and build a development environment.
 There are various ways to set one of these
 up:

 -->